kannikakabilar/Kannika-Notas/Ansible/README.md

         recursive: yes
 ```

-comments: copy module is idempotent, meaning that running the same playbook multiple times will not result in additional copies unless there are changes in the source files
+comments: copy module is **idempotent**, meaning that running the same playbook multiple times will not result in additional copies unless there are changes in the source files

 **Adhoc Commands**